swarpatel/Waze-Project/README.md

-> **Since the p-value is greater than the chosen significance level of 5%, we cannot reject the null hypothesis.
+**Since the p-value is greater than the chosen significance level of 5%, we cannot reject the null hypothesis.
 This means we conclude that there is no statistically significant difference in the average number of drives between drivers using iPhones and those using Androids.**

+The main business takeaway is that drivers using iPhones have, on average, a comparable number of drives to those using Androids.

+A possible next step is to investigate other factors that might affect the variation in the number of drives and conduct additional hypothesis tests to gain deeper insights into user behavior.
+Additionally, implementing temporary changes in marketing strategies or the user interface for the Waze app could generate more data to further explore user retention.